hvpham-yorku/StockSage-AI/frontend/IMPLEMENTATION_PLAN.md

 5. Use client-side Firebase for authentication
 6. Implement proper form validation
 7. Use Chart.js or Recharts for data visualization
+8. Handle token refresh automatically
+9. Create user profile in backend after successful registration
-8. Follow atomic design principles for components
+10. Follow atomic design principles for components